-The fact that the dagesh was always prunounced with gemination may provide us with an answer.
-For each non-בגדכפת letter which might recieve Dagesh, there were only two modes: either pronounced geminated, when it was marked with dagesh, or non-geminated, when there was no Dagesh, without any change in the consonant's quality.
-If there had not been any additional symbol, one would expect בגדכפת letters to follow the same principle, with only two possible modes: geminated or non-geminated, with the same sound pronounced in both modes.
-In other words, since mem, for exapmle, always represents a labial nasal voiced consonant, while the presence or absence of dagesh only determines wether it is geminated or not, a simple analogy would apply the same principle to בגדכפת, with bet, for example, maintaining the same contrast: geminated with dagesh, or non-geminated without Dagesh, without any change in its quality.
-The Rafe symbol was needed, therefore, to mark the change in quality, i.e., that the consonant in question is pronounced as a fricative consonant.
-Even though there was no middle ground of geminated fricative or non-geminated plosive בגדכפת consonant, with non-geminated consonant always pronounced as fricative, indicating the fricative pronunciation was still felt as necessary, in order to mark the deviation from the regular contrast of geminated-non-geminated consonant, which does not change in quality.
-It was only in later traditions, which adopted the Tiberian vocalization while maintaining a twofold function for dagesh in בגדכפת, that the rafe symbol became superflous: with the dagesh marking also non-geminated plosive consonant, the presence or absence of dagesh was no longer representing a one-dimensional contrast between geminated and non-geminated, but also the distinction between non-geminated plosive and non-geminated fricative בגדכפת consonant.
-In this situation, that בגדכפת diviated anyway from the simple contast of geminated-non-gemonated as it is in all other consonants which may take dagesh, the absence of dagesh was enough to mark the fricative pronunciation of בגדכפת.
+The fact that the dagesh was always pronounced with gemination may provide us with an answer.
+For each non-בגדכפ”ת letter that may receive a dagesh, there were only two modes of pronunciation: geminated when marked with a dagesh and non-geminated when there is no dagesh, with no change in the quality of the consonant.
+Had there been no additional symbol, one would expect the בגדכפ”ת letters to follow the same principle, allowing only two possible modes: geminated or non-geminated, with the same sound pronounced in both.
+In other words, since mem, for example, always represents a labial nasal voiced consonant while the presence or absence of a dagesh determines only whether it is geminated or not, a simple analogy would apply the same principle to בגדכפ”ת, with bet, for example, maintaining the same contrast: geminated with a dagesh and non-geminated otherwise, without any change in its quality.
+Therefore, the Rafe symbol was needed to mark the change in quality, namely, that the consonant in question should be pronounced as a fricative.
+Even though there was no middle ground (geminated fricative or non-geminated plosive) in pronouncing the בגדכפ”ת consonants, the non-geminated consonant always pronounced as fricative, it was still felt necessary to indicate the fricative pronunciation in order to mark the deviation from the regular contrast of geminated and non-geminated consonants with no change in quality.
+It was only in later traditions, which adopted the Tiberian vocalization while maintaining a twofold function for the dagesh in בגדכפ”ת, that the rafe mark became superfluous: With the dagesh also marking a non-geminated plosive consonant, the presence or absence of the dagesh no longer represented the binary contrast of geminated and non-geminated; it now represented the distinction between non-geminated plosive and non-geminated fricative בגדכפ”ת consonants.
+In this situation, with בגדכפ”ת deviating anyway from the simple contrast of geminated vs. non-germinated as in all other consonants that may take a dagesh, the absence of a dagesh sufficed to signal the fricative pronunciation of בגדכפ”ת.

 4. DF and DL in the writings of early Hebrew grammarians

 In contrast to the Tiberian-related sources, the distinction between DF and DL was known to early Hebrew grammarians.
-Yet, no clear definitions nor consistent terminology regarding this topic are found during the initial stages of the Hebrew grammar's development during the Middle Ages.
+Yet neither clear definitions nor consistent terminology regarding this topic are found in the initial developmental stages of Hebrew grammar in the Middle Ages.
 Instead, one finds only initial, partial and blurry treatments of this topic in some early works.